 On the LicenseServer machine, port 35355 is used to distribute licenses, and therefore it must be open for network traffic with client machines.
-Failover LicenseServers also connect to the Primary LicenseServer—just as clients do—via TCP at port 35355.
+Failover LicenseServers also connect to the Primary LicenseServer—just as clients do—via TCP or UDP at port 35355.

 The following are the default networking parameters and requirements of LicenseServer:

 IPv4 TCP or UDP connection on port 35355